evsynthacademy/report-findings/modules/Results/_posts/2004-01-12-forest-plot.md

 <img src="{{site.baseurl}}/img/forest.png" >
 </center>

 To learn more about forest plots and how to read them, watch this video.
+[Coming Soon]